-Focus on compliance In order to promote and maintain an adequate Internal Control and Risk Management System (ICRMS), Eni utilises organisational, informational and regulatory tools, aimed at making it possible to identify, measure, manage and monitor the main risks that Eni faces and, in line with the new 2020 Corporate Governance Code which Eni adopted, contribute to the sustainable success of the Company.
+Focus on compliance

+In order to promote and maintain an adequate Internal Control and Risk Management System (ICRMS), Eni utilises organisational, informational and regulatory tools, aimed at making it possible to identify, measure, manage and monitor the main risks that Eni faces and, in line with the 2020 Corporate Governance Code adopted by Eni, contribute to the sustainable success of the Company.

-This system is integrated into the organisational, administrative and accounting structure, and more generally into Eni's Corporate Governance framework, and is based upon corporate governance recommendations, taking into consideration national and international reference models and best practices, aimed at strengthening their overall effectiveness and efficiency, taking account of the international nature of the Company.
+This system is integrated into the organisational, administrative and accounting structure and, more generally, into Eni's Corporate Governance framework, and is based upon corporate governance recommendations, taking into consideration national and international reference models and best practices, aimed at strengthening their overall effectiveness and efficiency, taking account of the international nature of the Company.